Linfeng-Tang/ControlFusion/README.md

 You can use the `train.py` script we provide to train.
 Make sure you have organized your train dataset correctly.

 ## 📷 Results
+### Visualization of fusion results in different degraded scenarios
 ![ControlFusion](assets/highlight.jpg)

+### Generalization results in the real world
 ![ControlFusion](assets/realworld.jpg)